 When properly taken care of, healthy dogs tend to live anywhere from 10 to 13 years.
 The lifespan of our Labradoodle puppies for sale is slightly above average at 12 to 14 years.
 Here are the life stages of multigenerational Australian Labradoodles:

 - Adolescence: Between five months and two years

 - Middle age: Between seven years and 10 years

 - Senior: Over 10 years

-The size of labradoodle puppies directly relates to the size of their parents and which generation of breed they come from.
+The size of labradoodle puppies for sale directly relates to the size of their parents and which generation of breed Labradoodle breeders chose.
 The larger the puppies, the larger the adult dog will be, and the faster their growth will be coming out of the puppy stage.